Table of Contents

 The Current Situation: Negative Consequences of Population Growth Persists

-The unrest in many parts of the world, especially among developing nations, manifest the negative consequences of increased population growth.
-The scarcity of food resources hounds many nations in Asia and Africa.
+The unrest in many parts of the world, especially among developing nations, manifests the negative consequences of increased population growth.
+The scarcity of food resources hounds many countries in Asia and Africa.

-On a global scale, human economic activities apparently cause climate change due to a continually increasing population that requires extraction of more resources that get processed and disposed into the environment in the form of pollution.
+On a global scale, human economic activities apparently cause climate change due to a continually increasing population that requires the extraction of more resources to supply human needs and wants.
+Raw materials that get processed and used reach a level of obsolescence or loses its functionality because of wear and tear.
+These products eventually get disposed into the environment as pollution.

 The Malthusian Theory may be right after all.

-© 2012 December 3 P. A. Regoniel
+© 2012 December 3 P. A. Regoniel | Updated: 5 February 2024